colinheg41/Spreadsheet-to-SMO-TAS-Script-Converter/README.md

 that can be used as a script for TAS-nx.
 Here is a link to TAS-nx: https://github.com/hamhub7/TAS-nx/releases

+NOTE: The video tutorial below is currently out of date with v2.0.0+, a new video will be made at some point.
+It still has useful info later in the video about how to make use of the tools, but the specifics of how to set things up now are laid out in this README.

 I made a video tutorial on how to use these tools.
 It'll just take a minute or two to understand the basics, but I go explain more about how to utilize the "modify" tool, which is very helpful for testing frame windows.
 Here is the tutorial: